Mary-Tyler-Moore/pet-partners/README.md

 <br />

 ## Target Market:
 ***Pet Partners*** will aggressively market to anyone having a bad day :sob:.
-Not only will customers be able to reach us on the hotline :telephone_receiver: listed online, but also book a pet appointment system wemwrr writing in express and MongoDB Cloud Atlas.
+In case of an emergency, our clients can contact us on the hotline :telephone_receiver: listed on our site.
+In the coming weeks we will be adding a Pet Booking and Reversavation system as well.

 The mission of ***Pet Partners*** is to brighten :rainbow: people's day with our loving, and well behaved pets.
 We at ***Pet Partners*** are committed to offering pet accessibility to those who are sick, depressed or stressed out!